thankthemaker/rESCue/README.md

 ### CANBUS and VESC-Status (new)

 ___Attention___: this feature is only available using an ESP32 and a separate CAN-tranceiver, e.g. the SN65HVD230.

+If CANBUS is used, an additional UART connection isn't needed for rESCue.

 ![CANBUS wiring](docs/images/can-wiring.png)